SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 00
 ```

 Our next byte is the Receiver ID which is not used for chat messages and therefore holds no value.
 Receiver IDs play a role in sync packets to synchronize the game state between the P2P clients.
 Since all chat messages are broadcasted to every player, a Receiver ID is unnecessary for this use case.
-Wait, did I say all messages are broadcasted?
+Wait, did we just say all messages are broadcasted?
 Wouldn't that be problematic if you wanted to only communicate with one specific player?
 We will look at that in a minute.

 ### Game ID 2